 Thanks in no small part to the variety of its offerings, Packard finished out 1934 with 42.7 percent of the luxury vehicle market, outpacing competitors Lincoln and Cadillac.
-Still, Packard produced only 8,000 autos, and they were spread out over three different engines and five different chassis.
+Still, Packard produced only 8,000 autos, and these were spread across three different engines and five different chassis.

 Packard Product Pride

 Packard’s Eleventh Series included an oil temperature regulator that allowed for the use of the same oil viscosity number throughout the year.
-Also of note is that the 1934 model Packards were the final models with traditional open fenders.
+Also of note: The 1934 model Packards were the final models with traditional open fenders.

 - 320 cubic inch, L-head, inline eight-cylinder engine

 - Solid axle front suspension with semi-elliptical leaf springs